Healthy You - Every Day

 When taking a train or airplane, it may seem inconvenient to have to worry about child safety seats.
 But parents should make sure their children ride in an age-appropriate car seat or booster seat.

-• If it’s cold outside, children should avoid wearing bulky snowsuits or coats in their car seats.
+• Even if it’s cold outside, children should avoid wearing bulky snowsuits or coats in their car seats.
 Instead, opt for a thinner coat and cover their lap with a blanket once they are buckled in.

 • Older children who no longer require car seats should always wear a seat belt.
 Adults should set a good example and wear a safety belt on every ride too.